aslotte/aslotte.github.io/_posts/2020-10-02-announcing-mlops-net-v1-2.md

 \- Connect to and create a Kubernetes namespace to deploy services to

+\- Create a secret in the Kubernetes cluster for any needed image pull secrets

-\- Create parameterized Kubernetes manifest files to deploy the built Docker image to a Pod in a replica set exposed to the world on an external IP address through a load balancer ingress
+\- Create parameterized Kubernetes manifest files to deploy the built Docker image to a Pod in a replica set exposed to the world through an external IP address via a load balancer ingress

+\- Persist and return the URL to which a user can access the deploy service